Emoji: Unicode support considerations

 Most, but not all, emoji are included in the Supplementary Multilingual Plane (SMP) of Unicode, which is also used for ancient scripts, some modern scripts such as Adlam or Osage, and special-use characters such as Mathematical Alphanumeric Symbols.
 Some systems introduced prior to the advent of Unicode emoji were only designed to support characters in the Basic Multilingual Plane (BMP) on the assumption that non-BMP characters would rarely be encountered, although failure to properly handle characters outside of the BMP precludes Unicode compliance.

 The introduction of Unicode emoji created an incentive for vendors to improve their support for non-BMP characters.
 The Unicode Consortium notes that "[b]ecause of the demand for emoji, many implementations have upgraded their Unicode support substantially", also helping support minority languages that use those features.

 Color support

 Any operating system that supports adding additional fonts to the system can add an emoji-supporting font.
 However, inclusion of colorful emoji in existing font formats requires dedicated support for color glyphs.
-Not all operating systems have support for color fonts, so, emoji might have to be rendered as black-and-white line art or not at all.
+Not all operating systems have support for color fonts, so emoji might be rendered as black-and-white line art or not at all.
 There are four different formats used for multi-color glyphs in an SFNT font, not all of which are necessarily supported by a given operating system library or software package such as a web browser or graphical program.